MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointReportExportJob.md

 ```

 ### -ExportUrl
-The storage account url of the exported report, it can be used to download the file.
+The storage account URL of the exported report.
+It can be used to download the file.

 ```yaml
 Type: String